SethMMorton/natsort/docs/source/intro.rst

 letters (i.e. 'b', 'ba', 'c').

-:mod:`natsort` provides a function :func:`~natsorted` that helps sort lists "naturally" - "naturally" is rather ill-defined, but in general it means sorting based on meaning and not computer code point.
+:mod:`natsort` provides a function :func:`~natsorted` that helps sort lists "naturally" ("naturally" is rather ill-defined, but in general it means sorting based on meaning and not computer code point)..
 Using :func:`~natsorted` is simple:

 .. code-block:: python